UT Austin students can have their prescriptions filled at the pharmacy of their choice. See the Healthcare Products page for delivery options.

-You can have your doctor send your prescription to the pharmacy of your choice or their recommendation.
 You will have to pay for the prescription medication out of pocket.
-Your provider may be able to offer you prescription coupons.
+Your provider may be able refer to manufacturer assistance programs.
 You can also use a prescription discount drug program like GoodRx.

 If you have health insurance:

-Take your ID and, if you have insurance, your insurance and prescription drug cards..
-Ask any questions you might have thought of since leaving the doctor's office — such as the best time of day to take your medicine, whether it needs to be taken with food, etc.
+Take your ID and, if you have insurance, your insurance and prescription drug cards.
+Ask any questions you might have thought of since leaving the provider's office — such as the best time of day to take your medicine, whether it needs to be taken with food, etc.

-If the pharmacy is busy or you don't want to ask about something personal in front of others, call and ask to speak to the pharmacist.
+If the pharmacy is busy or you don't want to ask a personal question in front of others, call and ask to speak to the pharmacist.
 Tell them you filled your prescription there and have questions.

 A second (or subsequent) allotment of a medication obtained from a pharmacy, which is allowed by the original prescription.
 Your prescription bottle or packaging shows how many refills remain.
 To refill a prescription, you can go to the pharmacy where you last filled your prescription, request a refill and wait for it or come back to pick it up.
 You can also request a refill by calling the pharmacy or, if applicable, using automated phone or online refill systems or the pharmacy’s app.
 The pharmacy may be able to send automatic text or email reminders when it’s time to pick up your refill.

 When no refills remain for your prescription, you will need to renew your prescription.
 This may require a follow-up visit with your prescribing provider.
 If you regularly take medication for a medical condition but can't get to your prescribing provider before it runs out, ask your pharmacist to request a renewal from your prescriber.
 The pharmacist will notify you whether your provider authorized more medication, how much and whether you need to schedule a visit with your provider.